 Customer-level sales in the Direct Selling Group increased due to a various factors.
-This included an increase in the number of ServiceMaster and other Care Service business orders due to a growing awareness toward hygiene and cleanliness, and favorable performance in the Rent-All busi ness as a result of orders received from nationwide COVID-19 vaccination and other sites.
+This included an increase in the number of ServiceMaster and other Care Service business orders due to a growing awareness toward hygiene and cleanliness, and favorable performance in the Rent-All business as a result of orders received from nationwide COVID-19 vaccination and other sites.
 Customer-level sales in the Food Group also increased because it continued to perform well with strong takeout demand in the mainstay Mister Donut business.
-As a result, customer-level sales grew 29,806 million yen from the previous fiscal year to 389,388 million yen.
+As a result, customer-level sales grew 29.806 million yen from the previous fiscal year to 389,388 million yen.

-of sales at company-owned and subsidiary locations and the estimated sales at franchised locations.
+Note 1: Customer-level sales are presented as a reference and represent the total of sales at company-owned and subsidiary locations and the estimated sales at franchised locations.

-nesses are sales from January to December in the previous year
+Note 2: Sales of overseas affiliated companies which are included in Other Businesses are sales from January to December in the previous year.